Senryoku/Deecy/Readme.md

 ## Thanks

 -   Huge thanks to drk||Raziel and MetalliC for their respective contributions to the scene, and for answering my questions!
+-   Thanks to originaldave_ for the sh4 tests (https://github.com/SingleStepTests/sh4)
+-   And overall thanks to everyone participating in the EmuDev Discord :)

 ## Licence